bemer/lts-workshop/03-DeployEcsCluster/README.md

 ## More in-depth logging with Cloudwatch

 When we created our Container Definitions, we also added the awslogs driver, which sends logs to [Cloudwatch](https://aws.amazon.com/cloudwatch/).
-You can see more details logs for your services by going to the Cloudwatch console, and selecting first our log group:
+You can see more details logs for your service by going to the Cloudwatch console, and selecting first our log group:

 ![log group](https://github.com/bemer/lts-workshop/blob/master/03-DeployEcsCluster/images/loggroup.png)